Colorado in Shrinking Minority of States with Common Law Marriage

 But over the past 100 years, most states abolished common law marriage, leaving just a small minority of states which retain it.

-South Carolina Abolishes Common Law Marriage
+South Carolina Abolishes Common Law Marriages

 In Stone,1Stone v.
 Thompson, 833 S.E.2d 266 (S.C.
 2019). the South Carolina Supreme Court decided that common law marriage had outlived its usefulness, and ended the practice.
 (Since common law marriage was created by the courts, no legislation was required to abolish it).